Fujifilm X-A10 vs Sony RX10

 It is notable that the RX10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A10 does not feature such a mic input.

-Both the X-A10 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the X-A10 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the X-A10 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-A10 and RX10 can be found, respectively, in the Fujifilm X-A10 Manual (free pdf) or the online Sony RX10 Manual.

 So how do things add up?
 Is the Fujifilm X-A10 better than the Sony RX10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.